 LYC-30937-EC achieves high local drug concentrations in GI tissue with very low systemic exposures.
 Migration of lymphocytes through the gut has been demonstrated at both steady state and in animals with experimental models of inflammation2.
 Studies with ATPase modulators with low systemic exposures following oral administration have demonstrated efficacy in an animal model of psoriasis and other systemic autoimmune diseases.
 Thus, it is hypothesized that inducing apoptosis of chronically activated, pathogenic lymphocytes trafficking to the gut would eliminate these cells before they can migrate to the distal tissue (ie, the skin in psoriasis) and cause disease.

-Lycera’s Phase 2 study UPRISE (gUt-directed LYC-30937-EC study in Psoriasis as oRal treatment for auto-Immune diseaSE), is a randomized, double-blind, placebo-controlled parallel group trial designed to assess the efficacy and safety of LYC-30937-EC given orally once daily in subjects with moderate psoriasis.
-The study is expected to enroll up to 30 patients, randomized on a 2:1 basis to receive either treatment with LYC-30937-EC or placebo.
+Lycera completed its Phase 2 study UPRISE (gUt-directed LYC-30937-EC study in Psoriasis as oRal treatment for auto-Immune diseaSE), a randomized, double-blind, placebo-controlled parallel group trial designed to assess the efficacy and safety of LYC-30937-EC given orally once daily in subjects with moderate psoriasis.
+The study enrolled ~30 patients, randomized on a 2:1 basis to receive either treatment with LYC-30937-EC or placebo.
 Subjects will be treated for 12 weeks, with an additional 2-week safety follow-up.
 The primary efficacy endpoint will be the change in mean PASI Score and Investigator global assessment; safety will be measured over 14 weeks.
 If successful, the potential therapeutic value of LYC-30937-EC in rheumatoid arthritis, multiple sclerosis and other autoimmune diseases could be explored.

 1 Steinman, et al. Nat Med (2013) V.19 N.2 P.139